tianjunm/monaural-source-separation/README.md

 - [ ] several documents recording results lying around with confusing file names
 - [ ] few codes are modularized, with vast majority being monolithic
 - [ ] confusing flag names
+- [ ] mmsdk is not available on conda